pgollangi/netselect/README.md

 A CLI tool as well as library to select the fastest host based on the lowest ICMP latency written in Go (golang), inspired by [apenwarr/netselect](https://github.com/apenwarr/netselect) debian package.

+It’s a handy tool to choose a mirror for apt, or just to compare sites to each other.
+Under the hood it’s an ICMP ping.

 ## Usage
 `netselect` available as Commnad-Line tool and Go library.
 ### Commnad-Line